 Every year presents new worries and the food crisis is on people’s minds in 2024.
-Climate change, geopolitical war, and economic unrest are combining to give us a recipe for a global food crisis.
 Everything from the war in Ukraine breaking supply chains to the limit to devastating weather ruining crops, food security is the thing that is on everyone’s mind.

-What we’re going to be talking about is 2024 food shortages, where they come from, and some quick tips on how you can prepare for these scenarios and keep your pantry full throughout the year.
+What we’re talking about is the 2024 food shortages.
+We'll cover where they come from and include some quick tips on how you can prepare for these scenarios.
+This way, you can keep your pantry full throughout the year.

 Factors Contributing to Food Shortages in 2024